Tina-DT/VuWmSw/README.md

 <br /> <br />

 The following UML diagrams are designed as a specification and visualization of an online shopping platform as an example.
-The following MindMap was designed to show the possible activities for a customer in the online shop Zalando (or any other online shop, because the products and instances are not exactly specified):
+The following MindMap was designed to show the possible activities for a customer in the online shop Zalando (or any other online shop, because the products and instances are not exactly specified).
+The MindMap was created with https://www.planttext.com/:

 ```
 @startmindmap